What is Outcome based assessment (OBA)?

 The Australian Nursing and Midwifery Board (NMBA) performs functions as established by the National Law of the Health Practitioner Regulation as in effect in each state and territory.
 In Australia, the NMBA governs nursing and midwifery practice, and one of its main functions is to protect the public.
 The NMBA does this through the creation of standards, codes, and guidelines that together define the conditions for nurses and midwives in Australia to practice properly and safely.

-In March 2020, the Nursing and Midwifery Board of Australia (NMBA) replaced the previous bridging program pathway with an Outcomes-Based Assessment (OBA) for Internationally Qualified Nurses and Midwives (IQNMs).
+In March 2020, the Nursing and Midwifery Board of Australia (NMBA) replaced the previous bridging program pathway with an OBA for Internationally Qualified Nurses and Midwives (IQNMs).
 The new model of assessment includes:

 - the online Self-check for all IQNMs

 - an orientation program for all IQNMs who are advised to continue with the assessment process, and

 The eligible international nurses will have to undertake two examinations called NCLEX-RN and OSCE (Objective structured clinical examination) to attain nursing registration in Australia.
 OBA is a two-stage assessment process:

 - Stage one: It is a cognitive evaluation consisting of a computer-based multiple-choice question review and an objective, standardized clinical examination.
 OBA is a two-step evaluation process: Stage one is a cognitive evaluation consisting of a computer-based multiple-choice question review and an objective, standardized clinical examination.

 - Stage two: It is a behavioural assessment of the expertise, abilities, and competence of IQNM as an equivalence of a graduate-level Australian nurse or midwife, measured in the form of an objective standardized clinical evaluation (OSCE).